Murodjon000/shooter-game/Readme.md

 ## Game

 This is a simple endless runner.
 Enemies appear at the top of the canvas Some shoot you, some pass straight, some pursue you.
-You control your ship with keyboard arrows while you shoot with space.
+You control your ship with keyboard **arrows** while you shoot with **space**.
 Just destroy as many enemies as you can before your you die.

 In the end, you can add your name to our Leader Board and check the high scores.

 # How to play

-The commands were explained in the previous section [](./arrow.jpg) to move [](./space-key.png) to shoot.
+The commands were explained in the previous section []('./arrow.jpg') to move []('./space-key.png') to shoot.

 You can play the game online clicking [here]() or locally following these steps:

--Click on the green button "Clone or Download"
+- Click on the green button "Clone or Download"
--Click on Download ZIP
+- Click on Download ZIP
--Extract the game
+- Extract the game
--In your terminal, navigate to the game's folder
+- In your terminal, navigate to the game's folder
--Run `npm install` then `npm start` to start the sersver -Open, in your browser, 'localhost:8080'
+- Run `npm install` then `npm start` to start the sersver
+- Open, in your browser, 'localhost:8080'
--Beat my record and make my name disappear from the Leader Board
+- Beat my record and make my name disappear from the Leader Board

 ## Live Demo